thomasjsn/Snotra-backup/README.md

 # Snotra-backup
 In Norse mythology, Snotra (Old Norse "clever") is a goddess associated with wisdom.

 Snotra-backup is a backup script that uses *duplicity* and *mysqldump* to back up and encrypt files, folders and databases.
-It can also synchronize the backups with Google Cloud Storage and/or Amazon AWS (untested).
+It supports multiple backends, and it can synchronize the backups with Google Cloud Storage and/or Amazon AWS (untested).
 In addition you can write your own command that is executed when all backup definitions are done, that way you can move, copy or upload the files wherever.
 It is up to you.

 ## Requirements